cygni/snakebot-client-js/README.md

 # snakebot-client-js

-A snakebot client using modern JavaScript (ECMAScript 2020)
+A snakebot client implemented in JavaScript with TypeScript support.

 ## Requirements

-- Node.js >= v12.11
+- Node.js >= v16.15.1

 #